Police Officers

 West Yorkshire Police will always employ the best person for the job, who gives the best interview on the day or performs the best in an assessment, regardless of how they describe themselves on their application form.
 There is no advantage or preference on the basis of ethnicity.

-We are currently accepting applications for the Police Constable Degree Apprenticeship route from people from our under-represented groups.
-Follow the link below for more information.
+We are currently accepting applications for the Police Constable Degree Apprenticeship route and the two Police Constable Entry Programmes from people from our under-represented groups.
+Follow the links below for more information.

 If you are not from one of these groups please keep checking this page for future recruitment opportunities - or keep an eye on our social media channels.
 Recruitment for those people not from an under-represented group, will open periodically throughout the year, depending on applicant numbers.